fsantanar/cpu_health_checks/README.md

 ### Configuration
 CPU Health Checks uses a YAML configuration file (configuration.yml) to specify various input parameters.
 By default, the configuration file is located in the config directory and uses the default main key.
 You can customize the configuration file by modifying the parameters according to your requirements.

 You can also define multiple main keys in the configuration file to have different sets of parameters for specific use cases.
-To use a specific main key, you can specify it when calling the CPUCheck() constructor or the main() wrapper function.
+To use a specific main key, you can specify it when calling the CPUCheck() constructor or the main() wrapper function using the "config_mode" parameter.

 ### Running CPU Health Checks
 The main ways to run the CPU health checks are the following: